Ashlee Simpson: 2005–2007: I Am Me, media scrutiny, and Broadway

-Simpson embarked on her I Am Me Tour in the final months of 2005 and began dating her drummer Braxton Olita.
+Simpson embarked on her I Am Me Tour in the final months of 2005 and began dating her drummer, Braxton Olita.
 In March 2006, Simpson won an MTV celebrity surfing invitational competition, which also featured celebrities such as Meagan Good, Jack Osbourne, Ashley Parker Angel, and Tony Hawk.
 On April 12, 2006, she hosted and performed at the MTV Australia Video Music Awards, where she won "Best Female Artist" and "Best Pop Video" for the single "Boyfriend".
 Simpson had a nose job in April 2006.
 In the May 2007 issue of Harper's Bazaar, she said that she was neither insecure about her appearance nor had been so beforehand.
 She said that plastic surgery was a "personal choice" that one should only decide to do for oneself and not for others.
-In a September 2007 interview, her father, Joe Simpson, explained of the surgery Ashlee had undergone: "There was a real problem with her breathing and that was cured."
-In the middle of 2006, Simpson gave an interview to Marie Claire magazine, in which she was said to have "had it with Hollywood's twisted view of feminine beauty" and was photographed painting a pro-female mural with a group of underprivileged girls from Los Angeles' Green Dot Public School.
+In a September 2007 interview, her father, Joe Simpson, explained the surgery Ashlee had undergone: "There was a real problem with her breathing, and that was cured."
+In mid-2006, Simpson gave an interview to Marie Claire magazine, in which she was said to have "had it with Hollywood's twisted view of feminine beauty" and was photographed painting a pro-female mural with a group of underprivileged girls from Los Angeles' Green Dot Public School.
 By the time the magazine hit newsstands, Simpson had already had her nose job, and some Marie Claire readers complained that this was hypocritical.
-The magazine received over 1,000 letters of complaint and the magazine's new editor expanded the letters section of the September issue of the magazine to give readers a chance to vent their frustrations.
+The magazine received over 1,000 letters of complaint, and the magazine's new editor expanded the letters section of the September issue to give readers a chance to vent their frustrations.

 Simpson embarked on her third North American tour, the L.O.V.E.
 Tour, to further promote her sophomore album.
-It was announced that I Am Me would be re-released in the following months featuring a new single "Invisible", a cover of a Jaded Era song.
-The single was released in June 2006 and went on to peak at number 21 on the Hot 100.
+It was announced that I Am Me would be re-released in the following months featuring a new single, "Invisible", a cover of a Jaded Era song.
+The single was released in June 2006 and peaked at number 21 on the Hot 100.
 It became her second single to enter the top ten of the Mainstream Top 40 chart based on pop radio airplay.
 Eventually, it was confirmed that a re-release of I Am Me had been scrapped.
 In 2006, Simpson was cast as Roxie Hart in the West End musical production of Chicago from September 25 to October 28, 2006.
 She received mostly positive reviews.
 Her performance in the show was described as "dazzling and near flawless".
 Following her split with Olita, it was confirmed that Simpson was in a relationship with Fall Out Boy band member Pete Wentz.